digitale-kunst/website/src/content/pages/diplomas.md

 color: "orange"
 ---
 # Diplomas Winter Term 2024

-Three diploma projects are on show at the Digitale Kunst exhibition and as part of the Angewandte Festival / AAA (Angewandte Abschluss Arbeiten).
+Three diploma projects are on show at the Digitale Kunst exhibition and as part of the Angewandte Festival / AAA (Angewandte Abschluss Arbeiten).<br/>

 # Stefan Krische Emanuel Spurny Joanna Zabielska